Most Popular

 What is LEI reference data?

-The reference data is public and contains very basic “business card” type of information, otherwise referred to as Level 1 data.
+The reference data is public and contains fundamental “business card” information, Level 1 data.
 It answers the question, ‘who is who.’

 The LEI reference data connects key reference information that enables a clear and unique identification of legal entities participating in the global financial markets.